Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 You face many challenges while trying to convert B2B leads into customers.
-Some of these challenges in B2B sales are not even of your own making Click To TweetRegardless, you have to overcome these issues to increase your conversion rates.
-Luckily, in this guide, I’ll show you 10 of the top challenges in B2B sales and how you can overcome them.
+Some of these challenges in B2B sales are not even of your own making Click To Tweet

 Challenge #1.
 Long sales cycle

-Long sales cycle one of the most common challenges of B2B sales.
-Considering the cost of B2B products and their potential impact, it takes a long time for buyers to sign the dotted lines.
+A long sales cycle is one of the most common challenges in B2B sales.
+Considering the cost of B2B products and their potential impact, it takes a long time for buyers to sign on the dotted line.
 You have to send emails, make phone calls, and even meet offline.
 Yet, as the months go by, it can look like you’re making little or no progress.

-Of course, B2B sales cycle still varies across industries.
+Of course, the B2B sales cycle varies across industries.
 Here’s the result of a study by Marketing Sherpa:

 Furthermore, the length of the sales cycle also depends on the cost of the product.
 On average, how long does it take from your initial contact to converting a lead?
 How can you shorten this cycle?